Head Start’s Leadership Role in the Field of Early Care and Education

 For more than 22 years I served as a Head Start Director.
 My program, and the community action agency I worked for, are in northwest Vermont.
 During that time, I was selected and appointed to numerous state and national groups focused on the continuous improvement of child and family systems and programs.
 These experiences included serving as Chair of the Vermont Head Start Association for more than 20 years, serving on national workgroups convened by the National Head Start Association, and providing consulting on various issues pertaining to the development and management of high-quality programs for the Head Start National Center on Program Management and Fiscal Operations (PMFO), and for the federal Office of Head Start in Washington, D.C.
 My areas of expertise include:

-- Leadership in organizational development, and management and supervision practices, to build high-functioning program cultures and climates of engagement and support;
+- Leadership and Supervision Practices to inform organizational development and management to build high-functioning program cultures and climates of engagement and support;

-- Program governance, including engagement with governing bodies and Policy Council to assure teamwork and clarity around roles, responsibilities, required information, and governance group composition requirements; and
+- Program Governance, including engagement with governing bodies and Policy Council to assure teamwork and clarity around roles, responsibilities, required information, and governance group composition requirements.

 Head Start leadership in the field of ECE.